Faculty from each of our 8 schools will be presenting workshops and continuing education opportunities for alumni! There is something for everybody.

 - This panel discussion provides insight for counselors, pastors, ministry leaders, and other helping professionals working with adoptive families.
 Topics will range from common needs, obstacles, and strengths of adoptive families as well as supporting transracial families, considering complex developmental trauma, adoption ethics, and adoption supportive language.

-- **This workshop is pending approval to count as continuing education credits for professional counselors**
+- **This workshop has been approved to count as continuing education credits for professional counselors**

 - Preaching With Relevance and Creativity

 - This workshop will help attenders create sermons that remain faithful to the biblical text while also (1) helping listeners apply the truth of Scripture to their own particular circumstances and (2) engage listeners’ senses and imaginations through the use of creative elements.

 - "Zervant" Leadership: Because Servant Leadership is Not Enough

 - Dr. Wilbur Reid III

 - Servant Leadership is the hot "new" leadership theory and practice in churches, nonprofits, corporations, and academia.
 However, there is a key component that is missing from our theology of leadership and the practical application of servant leadership.
 The purpose of this workshop will be to explore the missing link between servant leadership and optimal leadership performance.

 - Interpreting the Bible Cross-Culturally: How does the Bible look when read through other eyes?
 When we engage Scripture in conversation with believers from other cultures, it enhances our own understanding

 - Prof. David Wheeler

 - Serving in God’s kingdom is a joy…and it’s also difficult.
 Sometimes those difficulties seem to overcome the joy.
 What do we do at those times?
 Perhaps some insights from David’s ministry journey will offer a bit of encouragement.